statechangelabs/polydocs-old/sample-terms/alpaca_terms.md

 ## No Recommendations

-Alpaca Securities provides self-directed investors with discount brokerage services, and does not make recommendations of any kind.
+{{Company Name}} Securities provides self-directed investors with discount brokerage services, and does not make recommendations of any kind.
 You are solely responsible for evaluating the merits and risks associated with the use of any Content provided through the Service before making any decisions based on such Content.
-You agree not to hold Alpaca or any Third-Party Provider liable for any possible claim for damages arising from any decision you make based on the Content or other information made available to you through the Service or any Third-Party Provider websites.
+You agree not to hold {{Company Name}} or any Third-Party Provider liable for any possible claim for damages arising from any decision you make based on the Content or other information made available to you through the Service or any Third-Party Provider websites.
 Past performance data should not be construed as indicative of future results.